 The Company has established valuation allowances related to certain domestic and foreign deferred tax assets and tax credits.
 The valuation allowance as of January 1, 2011 was \$25,884,000, consisting of \$11,375,000 in the U.S. and \$14,509,000 in foreign jurisdictions.
 Compliance with ASC 740 requires the Company to periodically evaluate the necessity of establishing or adjusting a valuation allowance for deferred tax assets depending on whether it is more likely than not that a related tax benefit will be recognized in future periods.
-When assessing the need for a valuation allowance in a tax jurisdiction, the Company evaluates the weight of all available evidence to determine whether it is more likely than not that some portion or all of the deferred income tax assets will not be realized.
+When assessing the need for a valuation allowance in a tax jurisdiction, the Company evaluates the weight of all available evidence to determine whether it is more likely than not that some portion or all of the deferred income tax assets will be realized.
 As part of this evaluation, the Company considers its cumulative three-year history of earnings before income taxes, taxable income in prior carryback years, future reversals of existing taxable temporary differences, prudent and feasible tax planning strategies, and expected future results of operations.
-As of July 2, 2011, the Company was in a three-year cumulative income position in the U.S.; however, due to the uncertainty of profitability in future periods, the Company has maintained its full valuation allowance in the U.S. valuation allowance during 2011.
-The Company's full valuation allowance in certain foreign jurisdictions was maintained as of July 2, 2011 as a result of the foreign subsidiaries being in a three-year cumulative loss position and the uncertainty of future profitability.
-Assuming, among other positive and negative factors, that certain of the Company's foreign subsidiaries meet their estimates of 2011 forecasted earnings, these foreign jurisdictions would be in a three-year cumulative income position and a portion of the foreign valuation allowance may be released during 2011.
+As of October 1, 2011, the Company was in a three-year cumulative income position in the U.S.; however, due to the uncertainty of profitability in future periods, the Company has maintained its full valuation allowance in the U.S. Assuming, among other positive and negative factors, that the Company meets its 2011 forecasted earnings in the U.S. and has sufficient 2012 forecasted earnings, it may release a portion of its U.S. valuation allowance during the fourth quarter of 2011.
+The Company's full valuation and the uncertainty of future profitability.
+Assuming, among other positive and negative factors, that certain of the Company's foreign subsidiaries meet their 2011 forecasted earnings and have sufficient 2012 forecasted earnings, these foreign jurisdictions would be in a three-year cumulative income position and a portion of the foreign valuation allowance may be released during the fourth quarter of 2011.